rabidaudio/kaddi/README.md

-# audio.rabid.kadi.Kadi
+# Kaddi

 A caddy manages clubs (dependencies), giving the right one when it's needed, so the golfer (developer) can focus on playing (coding).

-audio.rabid.kadi.BindingKey - type and optional identifier that is used to find a dependency audio.rabid.kadi.Binding - link from a type to a dependency audio.rabid.kadi.Module - a collection of bindings.
+BindingKey - type and optional identifier that is used to find a dependency Binding - link from a type to a dependency
+Module - a collection of bindings.
 You can either define all your bindings in a single module, or
-    group related bindings together into a package audio.rabid.kadi.Scope -
+    group related bindings together into a package Scope -

 - deps are keyed by a class, and an optional object (e.g. a string, default unit)